Passport 2 Recovery

 Design approach

-We launched with core functionality and expanded iteratively to 12 citizen science activities by 2024.
+The app launched with core functionality and expanded iteratively to 12 citizen science activities by 2024, each designed to feel achievable while delivering legitimate research value.

 3 screens from the sign-up flow of the 'Passport 2 Recovery' App, showing the passport style.